kleinstuff/ansible-role-baseos/README.md

 * Setup sshd_config

 This role should not have:
-* Security/Monitoring agents (they should have they're own role)
+* Security/Monitoring agents (should have their own role)
-* Application configurations (they should have they're own role)
+* Application configurations (should have their own role)

 Requirements
 ------------